 Authentic Chinese gluten-free hot and sour soup with loads of vegetables, tofu, and an egg cooked in a rich chicken broth or vegetable broth.
-The flavor is enhanced by balsamic vinegar and a decent amount of ground black peppers.
+The flavor is enhanced by Chinese black vinegar and ground white pepper.

 Hot and Sour Soup

 Instead, this hot sour soup recipe I am about to share with you has a very balanced flavor.
-It’s another recipe I learned from my mom when I was visiting her in China.
+It’s another recipe I learned from my mom while visiting her in China.
 As long as you don’t hate vinegar, you’ll be able to enjoy it.
 I promise.

 Hot and Sour Soup Ingredients